dominictarr/vec2-dom/README.md

-# dom-vector
+# vec2-dom

-treat sizes and positions on the dom as vectors.
+represent dom positions and areas as vectors.

 ## License